fiveohhh/cham9000/docs/source/architecture.rst

         discover request with its
         private address
     end note
-    Paw -> Cham : reportCluster()
+    Paw -> Cham : reportYips()
     note right
-        The Paw reports its interfaces
+        The Paw reports its yips
         to the Cham.
     end note
     User ->Cham : AuthorizePaw()